Behind Locked Doors

+Behind Locked Doors is a 1948 film noir directed by Budd Boetticher and starring Lucille Bremer, Richard Carlson and Tor Johnson.

 The title "Human Gorilla" for this movie can be found on various copies of this movie.
 Although the film features noir lighting and camerawork, depicts corruption, and provides suspense, it lacks most of the characterizations common to film noir.
 And it ends happily for the protagonists.